leonstel/leonstel.github.io/blogs/xmen_part2.md

 In the end whenever no changes has been detected for this prop it stops the observable stream with `NEVER`.
-`NEVER` is a constant from the Rxjs library and contains is an observable that tells the stream to not go any further.
+`NEVER` is a constant from the Rxjs library and contains an observable that tells the stream to not go any further.
 A listener won't get notified when its piped stream will prematurely `switchMap` to a `NEVER`.

 ####  Extra Observable Stream Utils